 What Does it Mean to Study Information Systems Security?

-Modern technology has made the business use of computer technology essential.
-Computers help businesspeople produce of work, share information with co-workers, archive documents and files, and manage operations, along with other typical business functions.
-As technology has continued to evolve and progress, more emphasis is placed on safeguarding an organization's or a company's information.
+The use of computer technology is essential to the workplace.
+Computers help businesspeople produce work, share information with co-workers, archive documents and files, and manage operations, along with other typical business functions.
+Unfortunately, the sophistication of criminal activity evolves as quickly as technology.
+Illegal hacking and information theft are costing companies billions of dollars in lost revenue and productivity each year.
+In this environment, information systems security has developed: the study of technologically safeguarding an organization's or a company's information.

 Types of Information Systems Security Degrees

 Academic programs regarding information systems security can take on many forms and come in many different degree levels.
 Additionally, as technology continues to advance, more schools are offering information systems security degree programs online.
 Students in online information systems security degree programs may have the ability to tailor their schedule and courseload to better fit alongside other existing commitments, such as a full-time job or a family member who needs care.